Scrounger/ioBroker.vis-materialdesign/README.md

 ## Top App Bar

-Top App Bar with Navigation Drawer can be combined with the <a href="https://www.iobroker.net/#en/documentation/viz/basic.md">view in widget 8</a>.
+Top App Bar with Navigation Drawer can be combined with the <a href="https://www.iobroker.net/#en/documentation/viz/basic.md" target="_blank">view in widget 8</a>.

 <b>Take a look at the [Material Design Widgets example project](https://github.com/Scrounger/ioBroker.vis-materialdesign#online-example-project)</b> to understand how it works.